thecodejuicer/katacoda-scenarios/introToProgrammingPart2/step1.md

 3. "args" (the "main" method String[] argument identifier)
 4. "yourName" (a String variable identifier)

 All of these identifiers have a good name (at least in my opinion).
-Here\'s why:
+Here's why:
 - "HelloWorld" is descriptive enough about what it contains: the Hello World program.
 - "args" is an acceptable abbreviation for "arguments"
 - "yourName" gives you a blatant hint about what it should refer to.